 NOVEMBER through MARCH: Saturday & Sunday 9am to 5pm — Call (812) 275-0186 for trail times.
 The shower house will be closed for the season during this time.

-LCRP will be CLOSED: Thanksgiving Day, Christmas Eve, Christmas Day, New Years Eve and New Years Day, and following the 4th of July weekend the property will be closed between July 14 and August 4 for “The Boogie” and the “Gathering of the Juggalos” events.
+LCRP will be CLOSED: Thanksgiving Day, Christmas Eve, Christmas Day, New Years Eve and New Years Day, the property will also be closed between July 15 and August 4 for “The Boogie” and the “Gathering of the Juggalos” events.

 The park is open on the following holidays: Memorial Day weekend, 4th of July weekend, Labor Day weekend